mousefad/urchinware-2/README.md

 * React to how busy the space is based on stuff like number of people in and out.
 * Greetings for people with bookings on tools, e.g. "your booking on the <thing>
   starts in 25 minutes."
+* Messing with the hackspace's train departures sign for fun and profit.